john-yuan/graphql-toolkit/README.md

 }
 ```

 The `filename` is the path of the GraphQL introspection file.
-[You can click here to learn how to query the introspection from your GraphQL endpoint](./packages/codegen/README.md#how-to-get-graphql-introspection).
+[You can click here to learn how to query the introspection from your GraphQL endpoint](./packages/generate-graphql-client/README.md#how-to-get-graphql-introspection).

 > The `countries.json` in the example config is a GraphQL introspection file we grabbed from [https://countries.trevorblades.com](https://countries.trevorblades.com/).
-You can [find the content of `countries.json` here](./packages/codegen/example/countries.json).
+You can [find the content of `countries.json` here](./packages/generate-graphql-client/example/countries.json).

-Now we can run the `codegen` command to generate TypeScript code for us:
+Now we can run the `generate-graphql-client` command to generate TypeScript code for us:

 ```bash
 npx generate-graphql-client --config src/graphql/config.json